ZeakOptimistic/Vinuni-DB-Inventory-System-The-Fool/README.md

 ## 📝 Brief Description

+This project was developed as a course project for the Databases and Database Systems course at VinUniversity.

 SIPMS is a MySQL-based information system that helps a multi-branch retail company manage its products, stock levels, and purchasing activities.